8th Legislative Yuan

 The 8th Legislative Yuan was a term of members of the Legislative Yuan of Taiwan, from 1 February 2012 to 31 January 2016.
 Members were elected in the 14 January 2012 legislative election.
 The ruling Kuomintang (KMT) controlled the Legislative Yuan.
+Legislative highlights include a resolution to continue to support local tobacco growers, and a hearing to investigate the Chinese Communist Party's interference in the 2012 elections.

+Members

 The list is arranged by constituency (district) and proportional representation (party list).